cf73/fd2/content/collections/products/alpha.md

 blueprint: products
 title: Alpha
 product_tagline: 'Neat’s loudspeakers have long been renowned for creating big sounds from compact and elegant enclosures.'
-blurb:
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The original Iota loudspeaker has been a huge and continuing success since its appearance in 2011, and the idea of a low-down floor standing version has been mooted ever since.
-All that was necessary for the new model was to retain the exceptional abilities of the Iota and build on these in a floor-standing configuration.'
-      -
-        type: hard_break
-      -
-        type: text
-        text: 'This is easier said than done, of course.
-But the Iota ALPHA delivers completely on target'
 pricing: 2395
 description:
   -